 A: Residence Hall rooms can be selected on Room Selection Day.

 Q: How will I know when I can choose a space on Room Selection Day?

-A: In March, you will receive a letter from Campus Life that indicates your Room Selection Number and at which time you will be able to go through on Room Selection Day.
+A: In late February, you will receive an email from Campus Life that indicates your Room Selection Number and at which time you will be able to go through on Room Selection Day.
 These numbers are assigned randomly, based on your high school graduation date.
-Rising sophomores (current first year students) select first so as to uphold our residency requirement.
+Rising sophomores (current first-year students) select first so as to uphold our residency requirement.
 Rising juniors and seniors will select after sophomores.